 The University complies with all state and federal statutes governing the possession and use of firearms, ammunition, explosives, hazardous devices, air guns, and dangerous weapons.
 Students, faculty and staff are forbidden to use or possess firearms, dangerous weapons or explosives on campus.

 It is our hope that no one within our campus community will become a victim of sexual assault.
 However, if it occurs, the University has created a Sexual Assault Response Team (SART) to meet all victim needs.
-MSU SART is modeled after New Jersey State Standards and provides identical services on campus that would be obtained at official SART sites in the state.
+Montclair State SART is modeled after New Jersey State Standards and provides identical services on campus that would be obtained at official SART sites in the state.
 The team is trained to provide victim-centered, compassionate, comprehensive care directly on campus.
-MSU SART is composed of the following members:
+Montclair State SART is composed of the following members:

 University Police (x5222): The Montclair State University Police Department is a fully sworn police agency.
 They have been specially trained in sexual assault law, victim rights and the emotional and physical needs of a victim.
 As a part of SART, they provide criminal investigation at the request of the victim.

 Sexual Assault Nurse Examiners (x4361): University Health and Counseling Services has Registered Nurses and Nurse Practitioners who are trained as Sexual Assault Nurse Examiners (SANE).
 Their SART role is to provide medical care, preventive medications and forensic examination at the request of the victim.
 This can all be done at the University Health Center.

 Rape Care Advocates (973-972-1325 or 973-881-1450): Specially trained individuals from local advocacy agencies.
 As part of the SART response, rape care advocates (RCA) provide emotional support, education and referrals at the request of the victim.The Sexual Assault Response Team is available 24 hours a day, seven days a week.